 Throughout her 12-year career at Haymarket, Dr. Peppers has developed an enduring focus on providing excellent client care.
 She joined Haymarket as a Post-Doctoral graduate in 2006 and worked in clinical and nursing roles throughout the agency, most recently as psychological services assistant.
 In 2010-2014, she taught psychology at Chicago State University and the City Colleges of Chicago.
 Dr. Peppers earned her PsyD. in Psychology from Adler School of Professional Psychology, a MS in Human Service Administration from the Spertus College of Judicial Sciences, and a BS in Health Studies from University of St. Francis in Joliet, IL.
 A thoughtful and spiritual leader, Dr. Peppers wrote her dissertation on the intersection of depression and church attendance among African American adults.
 Her book of spiritual writing was published in 2019.

-Ryan Breen - DIRECTOR OF STAFF DEVELOPMENT & TRAINING
+Ryan Breen - CLINICAL DIRECTOR

 Mr. Ryan Breen ensures that Haymarket Center’s 200+ clinical employees are equipped with appropriate skills and tools to deliver outstanding client care.
 He assesses, develops, and facilitates internal training activities, workshops, and classes on diverse topics such as cultural competence, client engagement and motivation, and mental health first aid (MHFA).
 Mr. Breen collaborates with agency leaders and clinical employees to create and manage a calendar of training sessions to promote employees’ professional development.
 In consultation with the agency’s licensing and accreditation bodies the Illinois Department of Human Services, Division of Substance Use Prevention and Recovery (SUPR) and the Commission on Accreditation of Rehabilitation Facilities (CARF), Mr. Breen ensures that yearly compliance refresher sessions are completed for the agency’s 300+ employees.